LibreCAD/docs/ref/draw-prefs.rst

     :scale: 50
     :alt: LibreCAD Drawing Preferences - Units

 The **Units** tab allows users to set the *Main drawing unit* to the preferred unit of measure and the format of linear and angular dimensions.
 The "Main Unit" setting overrides the default set during LibreCAD's initial application :ref:`configuration <configure>`.
 The same units of measures are as noted in the :ref:`appendix <measurements>` are available for the drawing's preferences.

+..
+Force end of left / right text wrap
+.. include:: /inclFiles/eoWrap.rst

 .. note::